mozilla/addon-sdk/packages/api-utils/docs/loader.md

       [ '',         'resource:///modules/'    ]
     ];
     resolveURI('./main', mapping);           // => resource://my-addon/main.js
-    resolveURI('devtools/gcli', mapping);    // => resource:///resources/devtools/gcli.js
+    resolveURI('devtools/gcli', mapping);    // => resource:///modules/devtools/gcli.js
-    resolveURI('toolkit/promise', mapping);  // => resource://gre/resources/promise.js
+    resolveURI('toolkit/promise', mapping);  // => resource://gre/modules/promise.js

 ## override

 This function is used to create a fresh object that contains own properties of two arguments it takes.
-If arguments have properties with a conflicting names the right one gets to override property.
+If arguments have properties with a conflicting names the property from the second argument overrides that from the first.
 This function is helpful for combining default and passed properties:

     override({ a: 1, b: 1 }, { b: 2, c: 2 }) // => { a: 1, b: 2, c: 2 }